Are you concerned your drinking has crossed the line into dependency? If so, attending alcohol rehab may be one option worth pursuing.

 For more information on how we can help after your rehab programme has been completed, visit our aftercare page.

-In the end, choosing the best rehab centre is up to you, but there are some considerations that will make your decision easier.
+In the end, choosing a suitable rehab centre is up to you, but there are some considerations that will make your decision easier.
 First, you should make sure that the centre offers sufficient and adequate facilities for rehab.

 Consider what types of therapies and treatments they offer and whether they offer aftercare for you.
 Experienced and skilled medical staff should be a must.